PingOne Advanced Identity Cloud

 Secret labels

-Secret labels (also known as secret IDs or purposes) represent authentication features in Identity Cloud that need a signing or encryption key.
+Secret labels (also known as secret IDs or purposes) represent authentication features in Advanced Identity Cloud that need a signing or encryption key.
 For example, to sign an OAuth 2.0 client access token with an HMAC key, you would use the secret label am.services.oauth2.stateless.signing.HMAC.

 Map ESV secrets to secret labels